ashishkarn068/Micro-CRM/README.md

 * Deployment instructions

 When you are using a free sandbox domain provided by Mailgun, then to add a new client use only the email address you used to register at Mailgun.
 To add other  email Ids you need to add your own domain to your Mailgun Account.
-For test purpose u can use my email ID **ashishkarn068@gmail.com**
+For test purpose u can use my email ID **ashishkarn068@gmail.com** but you won't be able to see any confirmation mail as it will be reaching to my email ID.